An estimation procedure for the Hawkes process: Data application

 \subsection{The data}

 The data we use stem from the \emph{limit order book (LOB)} of an electronic market.
 LOBs match buyers and sellers of a specific asset.
 We will consider a certain future contract.
 Whoever wants to buy or sell one or several of these contracts has to send his or her orders to the LOB.
 An order basically consists of two pieces of information: it names (a) the maximal (respectively, minimal) price at which the sender is willing to buy (respectively, to sell) and (b) the desired quantity in terms of numbers of contracts.
 If the order is matched to another order, the trade is executed.
 Such orders that immediately find counterparts are called \emph{market orders}.
 All other incoming orders are stacked in the LOB; these are called \emph{limit orders}.
 Limit orders either wait for getting executed by a new incoming matching (market) order or---and this happens relatively often---they are withdrawn after some time.
 The empirical process of time points when orders arrive we call \emph{order flow}.
 Such an order flow can be modeled by a point process.
 In particular, our estimation method from Definition~\ref{estimator} allows to analyze the order flow in a Hawkes setup.
 For a detailed survey of order-book quantitative analysis; see \citet{gould13}.
 Financial intraday histories are attractive for econometric research as there is so much data available.
 However, by the very differing data qualities, results are sometimes hard to compare.
 To clarify our starting point, we explain the context and the preparation of the data quite detailed.
 We consider a sample of the LOB of E-mini S\&P 500 futures with most current maturity.
+The enormous liquidity makes the data attractive for quantitative analysis.
+Samples of these particular data have also been analyzed in the Hawkes setting, e.g., by \citet{filimonov12} and \citet{hardiman13}.
+Our particular data sample was provided by TickData inc. It stems from September 2013.
+We have a separate data set for quotes and for trades.
+A new entry in the quotes data corresponds to one of the following three events: \begin{itemize} \item[(i)] Arrival of some (not marketable) limit order \item[(ii)]Arrival of some market order, i.e., a trade takes place \item[(iii)] Cancellation of some limit orders \end{itemize} In the trade data set, we see the traded price and the number of contracts traded.
+In both data sets, we observe ties, i.e., multiple events with identical millisecond time-stamps.
+These ties require special consideration as our model, the Hawkes model, does not allow for simultaneous jumps.
+As data is so relatively sparse, the multiple events cannot be accidental.
+This leaves two possibilities: either the multiples stem from a single order that has been split (for some technical reason) or the multiples are almost instantaneous responses to each other that are reported at the same millisecond due to rounding. {We} had the opportunity to compare our data with a snapshot of the fully reconstructed LOB.
+This complete data provide `match tags' for each order.
+This additional information shows that nearly all multiple events are in fact orders from one single market-participant.
+This confirms our point of view.
+We therefore consider each time stamp in the data sets only once.
+After the reproduction procedure, we derive two one-dimensional event data sets from our data: \begin{itemize} \item the \emph{trade data} $\mathcal{T} $ and \item the (pure) \emph{limit-order data} $\mathcal{L}$ that collects all the times when a new non-marketable limit order has arrived or a limit order has been canceled. \end{itemize}